On the kernels of the pro-$p$ outer Galois representations associated to once-punctured CM elliptic curves: Introduction

+In the following, we write $\Omega$ for the maximal pro-$p$ extension of $K(p)$ unramified outside $p$.
+To the author's knowledge, though Theorem \ref{thm:A} critically depends on our working Conjecture \ref{cnj:DI11}, the pair $(X,p)$ as above gives a first example where the fixed field is explicitly determined independently of the case of $(\mathbb{P}^{1}_{\mathbb{Q}} \setminus \{ 0,1,\infty\}, p)$.
+Note that one can construct many hyperbolic curves of higher genera whose kernels of pro-$p$ outer Galois representations are the same as that of the projective line minus three points by using ``Oda's prediction'' \cite[Theorem 3.6]{Ta12} (or \cite[Theorem C (i)]{HoM}) and \cite[Lemma 28]{Ho12}.
+The Fermat curve of degree $p$ provides one such example \cite[Example 3.4 (2)]{Ho}.

-Here, $s_{p}$ denotes the number of primes of $K(p)$ lying above $p$ and $Cl_{p}(K(p))$ is the $p$-class group, i.e. the Galois group of the maximal unramified abelian extension of $K(p)$ in which every prime lying above $p$ splits completely.
-In particular, if the class number of $K(p)$ is prime to $p$ and $s_{p}=2$ (which are implied by the first and the second assumptions of Theorem \ref{thm:A}), the group $\mathrm{Gal}(\Omega/K(p))$ is generated by $[K(p):K]+2$ elements satisfying a single relation. \item[(2)] The first and second assumptions of Theorem \ref{thm:A} allow us to determine the $\Lambda$-module structure of the Galois group $\mathrm{Gal}(\Omega/K(p^{\infty}))^{\mathrm{ab}}$, where is the completed group ring over $\mathbb{Z}_{p}$ which is (non-canonically) isomorphic to the two-variable power series ring over $\mathbb{Z}_{p}$.
-More precisely, under these assumptions, we have where $\mathrm{ann}_{\Lambda}(\mathbb{Z}_{p}(1)) \subset \Lambda$ is the annihilator ideal of the Tate twist $\mathbb{Z}_{p}(1)$, cf. Remark \ref{rmk:Iwasawa}. \item[(3)] We do not know whether there are infinitely many primes satisfying the first assumption of Theorem \ref{thm:A}, because this assumption for $p$ implies that $p$ is regular.
+\begin{remark} Let $p \geq 5$ be a prime which splits into distinct primes in $K$. \begin{enumerate} \item The first and second assumptions of Theorem \ref{thm:A}, together with \cite[(10.7.13) Theorem]{NSW}, imply that the pro-$p$ group $\Gal(\Omega/K(p))$ is generated by $[K(p):K]+2$ elements satisfying a single relation. \item The first and second assumptions of Theorem \ref{thm:A} also allow us to determine the $\Lambda$-module structure of the $p$-ramified Iwasawa module $\Gal(\Omega/K(p^{\infty}))^{\ab}$ completely, where is non-canonically isomorphic to the two-variable power series ring over $\mathbb{Z}_{p}$.
+More precisely, under these two assumptions, we have where $\Ann_{\Lambda}(\mathbb{Z}_{p}(1))$ denotes the annihilator ideal of $\mathbb{Z}_{p}(1)$, cf. Proposition \ref{prp:Iwasawa}. \item We do not know whether there are infinitely many primes satisfying the first assumption of Theorem \ref{thm:A}, simply because the assumption implies that $p$ is regular.
 We also do not know whether the second assumption is satisfied by infinitely many primes.
-For example, there are 39175 prime numbers which are less than $10^{6}$ and split in $\mathbb{Q}(\sqrt{-1})$.
-Among them, we have checked that 13705 primes satisfy the second assumption. \end{enumerate} \end{remark}
+There are 39175 primes which are less than $10^{6}$ and split in $\mathbb{Q}(\sqrt{-1})$, and among them, 13705 primes satisfy the second assumption. \item It is desirable to generalize Theorem \ref{thm:A} to more general imaginary quadratic fields.
+One might try to replace $X$ with a once-punctured CM elliptic curve over the Hilbert class field of the concerned imaginary quadratic field. \end{enumerate} \end{remark}